 The Investment Treaty Arbitration Review: Enforcement of Awards

-This chapter will provide an overview of the enforcement process and legal regimes that govern it, discuss factors that contribute to the time and cost of enforcing an investment treaty award, and recent and noteworthy developments in the enforcement of investment awards.
+This chapter gives an overview of the enforcement process and legal regimes that govern it, and discusses factors that contribute to the time and cost of enforcing an investment treaty award, and recent and noteworthy developments in the enforcement of investment awards.

 ii Overview of enforcement

 The enforcement of investment treaty awards is facilitated by multilateral treaties designed to provide a streamlined and uniform framework for enforcing international arbitration awards in national courts around the world.
 In general, there are three international treaty-based enforcement regimes that may be used to enforce investment treaty awards: (1) the United Nations Convention on the Recognition and Enforcement of Foreign Arbitral Awards, 10 June 1958 (the New York Convention); (2) the Inter-American Convention on International Commercial Arbitration, 30 January 1975 (the Panama Convention); and (3) the Convention on the Settlement of International Disputes between States and Nationals of Other States (the ICSID Convention).

 The New York Convention, which entered into force in 1959, emerged to address the shortcomings of the 'double exequatur'5 enforcement regime provided by the Geneva Protocol on Arbitration Clauses of 1923 and the Geneva Convention on the Execution of Foreign Arbitral Awards of 1927.6 Commentators have described the New York Convention as 'a radically innovative instrument'7 and the 'single most important pillar on which the edifice of international arbitration rests'8 because it created the first 'comprehensive legal regime for the international arbitration process'9.